 - Bodily discomfort

-Side effects from the study were measure with UKU (Udvalg for Kliniske Undersøgelser).
+Side effects from the study were measured with UKU (Udvalg for Kliniske Undersøgelser).
 This analyzes adverse side effects such as psychic, neurologic, autonomic, and other manifestations.
 Utilizing the UKU and verbal reports, no significant side effects were recognized in either of the CBD groups.

 In a group of 48 cancer patients receiving a stem cell transplant, 300 mg/kg of CBD was administered orally 7-days before and 30-days after the transplant.
 The stem cell transplant came from an unrelated donor to treat leukemia or myelodysplastic syndrome.
 This was in combination with measures to avoid GVHD (Graft vs Host Disease).
 GVHD occurrence was compared with historical data from 108 patients who only received the standard treatment.
-Patients treated with CBD did not develop short term GVHD and 16 months after transplantation GVHD incidence was significantly reduced.
+Patients treated with CBD did not develop short-term GVHD and 16 months after transplantation GVHD incidence was significantly reduced.
 And, using the CTCAE v.4.0 (Common Terminology Criteria for Adverse Events), no severe adverse side effects were detected.

 To quote the meta-analysis conducted in 2020, CBD is safe and well tolerated by humans.
 It has next to no adverse side effects based on the available data from clinical trials.
 However, in saying that, interactions with other medications should be closely monitored.

 Various areas of CBD research need to be extended.
-For example, more studies looking into the CBD side effects after chronic (long-term) administration are required.
-Or research evaluating CBD’s effect on hormones need to be conducted as they’re scarce.
+For example, more studies looking into the CBD side effects after chronic (long-term) administration is required.
+Or research evaluating CBD’s effect on hormones needs to be conducted as they’re scarce.
 Yet, despite the knowledge gap, CBD’s safety profile has been established as being non-harmful for human consumption.
 And, this is irrespective of the condition you may be treating for.

 If you ever had any doubt regarding CBD’s safety and side effect profile, you now have clinical data to give your peace of mind.
 It goes without saying that CBD is safe.
 You only need to be mindful if you’re taking it with other medication.
-An act HempNerd does not recommend unless you consult with a pro-cannabis doctor or nurse.
+This an act HempNerd does not recommend unless you consult with a pro-cannabis doctor or nurse.